 The last few years have been testing times for all manufacturers but Naim seem to have suffered more than most.
 The interminable delays on getting stock, the deletion of products from the price list and (recently) the reinstatement of others, have made it easy for conspiracy theory’s to fester.
-Has the familiar Naim team been abdicated by aliens?
+Has the familiar Naim team been abducted by aliens?
 Is Salisbury now just a storage facility?

 The recent appointments of Cedric Magnaud as site director and of Matthieu Michaud as group CEO have underlined that Naim is now very much being managed from France and have added to the sense of unease.